curiousdannii/parchment/README.md

 Building Instructions
 ---------------------

+Parchment is only designed for building in Linux and may not work in other OSes.
+You'll need to install Git and Node version >= 16.

 The upstream projects are included as git submodules.
-You'll have to start by initializing the submodules, like this:
+Start by initializing the submodules:

 ```
 git submodule update --init --recursive
 ```

-Then you'll need to install the `npm` dependencies:
+Then install the `npm` dependencies:

 ```
 npm install